Phugtal Monastery: Clinic and Village life

 The Phuktal Gompa maintains a Traditional Tibetan medical clinic, catering to the local community.
 There is an on-site Amchi, a traditional Tibetan physician who provides natural Sowa-Rigpa medicine, many of which have been prepared at the monastery itself.
 The village life in the Lungnak Valley revolves around the monastery.
 Monks from the monastery attend local village events of significance, such as birth, deaths and weddings, performing traditional prayer ceremonies.
 The villagers visit the monastery to offer prayers, consult the Amchi and to attend festivals and special events at the monastery.

-The village and the monastery has remained ignored for any modern development.
+The village and the monastery has remained largely untouched by modern development.
 The Monastery was electrified by Global Himalayan Expedition in July 2016 through setting up of solar micro-grids.

 Festivals

-Festivals are an important part of the Phuktal Gompa.
-There are an occasion for the monks to interact with the villagers and for the villagers to visit the monastery.
-They help to preserve the centuries-old traditions and to spread dharma.
+Festivals are an important feature of the Phuktal Gompa.
+These are occasions for the monks to interact with the villagers and for the villagers to visit the monastery.
+Festivals help to preserve the centuries-old traditions and to spread dharma.
 They also enable the monks to accumulate good karma for the next life through offerings, worship, prayers and service.
-The festivals celebrated at Phuktal Monastery, starting around the end of February, are as mentioned.
+The festivals celebrated at Phuktal Monastery, starting around the end of February, are mentioned below.
 The Tibetan calendar is a lunisolar calendar, hence the dates for these festivals differ each year as compared to the Gregorian calendar.